Our Mission:

 inspire.

-Determining the Programs, Policies, and Services Needed to Rebuild the Lives of Criminal Justice Involved Men and Women.
+Determining the Programs, Policies, and Services Needed to Rebuild the Lives of Criminal Justice Involved Women and Men.

-Determining the Programs, Policies, and Services Needed to Rebuild the Lives of Criminal Justice Involved Men and Women.
+Determining the Programs, Policies, and Services Needed to Rebuild the Lives of Criminal Justice Involved Women and Men.

 Our Values: